HL7/davinci-epdx/source/pages/HRex_Profiles.md

 The following profiles do not have a defined profile in US Core:
 * Coverage
 * Provenance
-* HealthcareService

-Therefore these are Da Vinci specific profiles that are defined in the HRex IG.
+These are profiles that are defined in the HRex IG.